Long-term effect of inter-mode transitions in quantum Markovian process: Physical implementation

-The quality factor of the TLR is usually much higher than that of the NAMRs, thus we neglect the dissipation of the TLR.
-The voltage noises on the two sides, which arise from resistance and bring in the Joule heat, may provide the NAMRs with independent heat baths with different effective temperatures , and this can be controlled and measured in experiment \cite{giazotto_opportunities_2006,chen_quantum_2012,giazotto_josephson_2012}.
-Typically, the frequencies of the NAMRs and TLR are around hundreds of $\mathrm{MHz}$ to several $\mathrm{GHz}$, depending on the sizes of the devices, and the coupling strengths are usually several $\mathrm{MHz}$ \cite{blais_cavity_2004,wallraff_strong_2004,greenberg_nanomechanical_2012}.
-In this regime, it is appropriate to make Jaynes-Cummings approximation to obtain linear coupling as the above analysis.
+For the mediating TLR, $\omega_{\mathrm{m}}/2\pi\simeq5\,\mathrm{GHz}$, $Q>10^{4}$, and the lifetime of the photon inside the resonator is $\tau>1\,\mu\mathrm{s}$ \cite{wallraff_strong_2004}.
+The NAMR with $\omega/2\pi>1\,\mathrm{GHz}$ usually has a lower mechanics quality, $Q\simeq500$ \cite{henry_huang_nanoelectromechanical_2003}, and it depends on the fabrication techniques \cite{greenberg_nanomechanical_2012}.
+Thus the relaxation time of the NAMR is much shorter than the TLR, and we can neglect the dissipation of the TLR.
+The voltage noises applied to the NAMRs at the two sides, which arise from resistance and bring in the Joule heat, may provide the NAMRs with independent heat baths with different effective temperatures, and this can be controlled and measured in experiment \cite{giazotto_opportunities_2006,chen_quantum_2012,giazotto_josephson_2012}.